ethereumclassic/ethereumclassic.github.io/content/blog/2024-01-31-what-will-be-continuous-cash-flows-on-ethereum-classic/index.zh.md

 ## Examples of Continuous Cash Flows

-**Self employed persons:** Self employed individuals usually receive income from their clients, organize this information, and then pay taxes, expenses, and providers in separate transaction and moments.
+**Self employed persons:** Self employed individuals usually receive income from their clients, organize this information, and then pay taxes, expenses, and providers in separate transactions and moments.
 With continuous cash flows, they will receive payments from sales, and bills and taxes will be calculated, prorated, and paid immediately.

 **Small businesses:** Similarly, small businesses, will receive payments for their sales, and then their expenses, providers, and even employees will be paid on a continuous basis in real time.